 Send consistent volumes

 High-scoring sender reputations are associated with IP addresses that send a consistent volume of email.
 A sudden spike will lower the score, as will intermittent send volumes.
-Microsoft maintains several pools of IP addresses dedicated to sending messages from Dynamics 365 for Marketing, and might share these between customers with similar reputation scores.
-This means that we can distribute email sends across our pools and thereby ensure a roughly consistent send volume for each IP.
-Each time we add a new address to a pool, we "warm it up" by gradually increasing the volume it sends until it eventually reaches the same level as the other IPs in its pool.
+Microsoft maintains several IP addresses dedicated to sending messages from Dynamics 365 for Marketing in each region, and balances the sending load among them to keep sending volume consistent over time for each IP.
+Each time we add a new sending IP to a region, we "warm it up" by gradually increasing the volume it sends until it eventually reaches the same level as the other IPs in that region.
 For most Dynamics 365 for Marketing subscribers this is handled automatically and invisibly, but new subscribers who plan to send marketing messages to very large numbers of recipients (in the millions) might need to start small and ramp up over time before reaching full volume; in this case, Microsoft Support will notify you and help you during this process.

 - A public/private key signature that proves the message was sent from a server owned by a known organisation.

 - A central register of authenticated signatures, which enables the DNS (Domain Name System) to confirm that each signature is legitimate and that the sending domain and claimed from-address both belong to the same organisation.